-If x is null, span returns false (line 2).
-Otherwise, it tries to mark the node by invoking the compare-and-swap (CAS) operation (line 4).
-If CAS fails, then x was previously marked, i.e. included in the spanning tree by another call to span, so no need to continue (line 10).
-If CAS succeeds, two new parallel threads are spawned (line 6): span is called recursively on the left (x.l) and right (x.r) successors of x, returning respectively the booleans $r_l$ and $r_r$ upon termination.
-When $r_l$ is false, x.l has already been marked, i.e., span has already found a spanning subtree that includes x.l but doesn't traverse the edge from x to x.l.
+(line 6): span is called recursively on the left (x.l) and right (x.r) successors of x, returning respectively the booleans r_l and r_r upon termination.
+When r_l is false, x.l has already been marked, i.e., span has already found a spanning subtree that includes x.l but doesn't traverse the edge from x to x.l.
 That edge is superfluous, and thus removed by nullifying x.l (line 7).
 The behavior is dual for x.r.
-Figure 3 illustrates a possible execution of span.
+Figure 2 illustrates a possible execution of span.

 Why does span compute a tree?
 Assume that (1) the graph initially represented in memory is connected, and that (2) it is modified only by recursive calls to span, with no external interference.
-To see that span obtains a tree, consider four cases, according to the values of $r_l$ and $r_r$ .
-If $r_l = r_r = \texttt{true}$ , then the calls to span have, by recursive assumption, computed trees from subgraphs rooted at x.l and x.r to trees.
+To see that span obtains a tree, consider four cases, according to the values of r_l and r_r .
+If $r_l = r_r =$ true, then the calls to span have, by recursive assumption, computed trees from subgraphs rooted at x.l and x.r to trees.
 These trees have disjoint nodes, and there are no edges connecting them.
 As will be shown in Section 3, this will follow from a property that each tree is maximal wrt. the resulting final graph's topology (i.e., the tree cannot be extended with additional nodes).
-Lines 7 and 8 of span preserve the edges from x to x.l and x.r; thus x becomes a root of a tree with subtrees pointed to by x.l and x.r (Figure 3(6)).
-If $r_l = \mathtt{true}$ and $r_r = \mathtt{false}$ , the recursive call has computed a tree from the subgraph rooted at x.l, but x.r has been found marked.
-The edge to x.r is removed in line 8, but that to x.l is preserved in line 7; x becomes a root of a tree with left subtree rooted in x.l, and right subtree empty (Figure 3(5)).
-The case $r_l = \mathtt{false}$ , $r_r = \mathtt{true}$ is dual.
-The case $r_l = r_r = \mathtt{false}$ results in a subtree containing just the root x (Figure 3(4)).
+Lines 7 and 8 of span preserve the edges from x to x.l and x.r; thus x becomes a root of a tree with subtrees pointed to by x.l and x.r (Figure 2(6)).
+If $r_l = \text{true}$ and $r_r = \text{false}$, the recursive call has computed a tree from the subgraph rooted at x.l, but x.r has been found marked.
+The edge to x.r is removed in line 8, but that to x.l is preserved in line 7; x becomes a root of a tree with left subtree rooted in x.l, and right subtree empty (Figure 2(5)).
+The case $r_l =$ false, $r_r =$ true is dual.
+The case $r_l = r_r =$ false results in a subtree containing just the root x (Figure 2(4)).